triggermesh/docs/docs/targets/awssqs.md

 ## Event Types

-The AWS SQS Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the nature flexible nature of AWS SQS.
+The AWS SQS Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of AWS SQS.

 However, the response [CloudEvent][ce] would have the following payload: